nestauk/ojd_daps_skills/ojd_daps_skills/pipeline/extract_skills/README.md

 You will see the `type` column contains skills and skill groups.
 This is because we try to match to individual skills, but if this isn't possible we then try to match to a skill group in the taxonomy (if given).

 For rows which correspond to individual skills (rather than skill groups) the `hierarchy_levels` column values show all the parts of the taxonomy where this skill is situated.
 It is helpful to link these codes to names, so you may also want to create a taxonomy name mapper file for this data, e.g. `{"S1.2.1": "mathematics"}`.
 For rows which correspond to skill groups (rather than individual skills) the `hierarchy_levels` column will be blank since the hierarchy information is contained in the `id`.
+The contents of `hierarchy_levels` need to be a list of lists, or a list of strings, but not a combination of both.

 The number of levels in the taxonomy will correspond to the length of the lists in the `hierarchy_levels` column.